bdnhrsn/Sonic/WORKFLOW.md

 3. To use the Sonic library from within your app, you'll need to add these files to your XCode project.
 To do this, open the project and click the (+) in the bottom right, then navigate to the Sonic directory and click "Add".

 4. The iOS version of the Sonic Library uses certain Audio frameworks that aren't included by default, so you'll need to add them manually.
 In Xcode, click on the project file, then under "Build Phases" select "Link Binary with Libraries".
 Add the "AudioToolbox" and "CoreAudio" frameworks.

-Then your project should build.
+5. In your `ViewController.h` file, be sure to import the Sonic library via `#import "Sonic.h`.
+Also include the following line of code in your `ViewController.m` file, which you should rename to `ViewController.mm` ([here's why](http://stackoverflow.com/a/4562280/1402368)):

+		CustomAudioUnit* Sonic::cau = nullptr;

+	If you don't do these things and try to build, you will get library linking errors.

 #### Modifying the Sonic library